michaelneumaier/Produce-Inventory/README.md

 If you have already taken inventory previously, you can tap "Clear Counts" and will set all product counts to 0.

-You have a few ways to sort the products you wish to inventory.
+You have a few ways to sort the products you wish to inventory:
 - Swipe from the left or press the hamburger icon on the top left.
   - You can show only Organic PLU products (only PLUs starting with a 9)
   - You can show only Packaged products (non 4 or 5 digit PLUs)